GVSU-Computing-Club/gvsu-computing-club-website/src/pages/posts/EntityFramework.md

 Before you get started here, if you haven't already refer to the previous post for setup: <a href="../Getting%20Started%20with%20.NET%20Core/"> Here </a>

-Your current code should be something like <a href="https://github.com/GVSU-Computing-Club/dotnet-webapi-sample" target="_blank"> this </a>
+Your current code should be something like <a href="https://github.com/GVSU-Computing-Club/dotnet-webapi-sample" target="_blank"> this</a>

-If you want to deploy app to the cloud, create a Microsoft Azure account: here
+If you want to deploy app to the cloud, create a Microsoft Azure account: <a href="https://azure.microsoft.com/en-us/"> Here</a>.
+You will need your credit card, but they won't charge it without your consent.
+But if that isn't your cup of tea, you can just watch.

 ## Next Steps